The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: Introduction

-\begin{remark} If the surface exteriors have trivial or cyclic fundamental groups, we can pair \Cref{thm:stable_isotopy} with results concerning when homologous surfaces of the same genus whose exteriors have isomorphic fundamental groups are (stably) topologically isotopic (see \cite{lee_willczynski_1990,hambleton_kreck_1993,sunukjian_2013}).
+\begin{rmk} If the surface exteriors have trivial or cyclic fundamental groups, we can pair \zcref{thm:stable_isotopy} with results concerning when homologous surfaces of the same genus whose exteriors have isomorphic fundamental groups are (stably) topologically isotopic (see \cite{lee_willczynski_1990,hambleton_kreck_1993,lee_wilczynski_1993, boyer_1993}).
 This gives, in some cases, that smoothly embedded homologous surfaces with the same boundaries and of the same genus and whose exteriors have isomorphic fundamental groups are stably smoothly isotopic.
-See \Cref{cor:stable_isotopy} for the precise statement.
-This (in some sense) generalises the result in \cite{auckly_kim_melvin_ruberman_schwartz_2019}, although the result there is stronger in the sense that only one stabilisation is required. \end{remark}
+See \zcref{cor:stable_isotopy} for the precise statement.
+This (in some sense) generalises the result in \cite{auckly_kim_melvin_ruberman_schwartz_2019}, although the result there is stronger in the sense that only one stabilisation is required. \end{rmk}

-The methods we use to prove \Cref{thm:stable_realisation_theorem} lead us the following interesting example, which demonstrates that the smoothability of a self-homeomorphism of a smooth manifold depends on the isotopy class of the smooth structure (see \Cref{sec:isotopy_smooth_structures}).
+The methods we use to prove \zcref{thm:stable_realisation_theorem} lead us the following interesting example, which demonstrates that the smoothability of a self-homeomorphism of a smooth manifold depends on the isotopy class of the smooth structure (see \zcref{sec:isotopy_smooth_structures}).